NSFatalError/Probing/Sources/Probing/Documentation.docc/Examples.md

 }
 ```

-This lets you reliably check the `uploadState` before the image is processed and uploaded,
+This lets you reliably verify the `uploadState` before the image is processed and uploaded,
 and before the presentation timer fires, reproducing the exact sequence of events users experience in your app.

 Similarly, you can install probes after each iteration of an `AsyncSequence` loop: